IanButterworth/SystemBenchmark.jl/README.md

 │ 32  │ compilation │ output-ji-substart        │ ms     │ 7.2555                                   │
 ```

-Compare benchmark to the default reference (a 2019 MSI Linux i7 Laptop with )
+Compare benchmark to the default reference (a 2019 MSI Linux i7 Laptop) with:
 ```
 julia> comp = comparetoref(res)
 ```